 Children and Young People are key to achieving some of the contractual targets set through our Local Authority and Public Health programmes.
 By engaging people at a younger age, we also maximise the potential for reducing the effects of inactivity in later life.
 This engagement at an early stage of life provides the best opportunity for people to sustain a lifelong association with physical activity and sport.

-Active-In recognise the importance of volunteering and the role which they can play in getting more people active in their community.
+Active in the Community CIC recognise the importance of volunteering and the role which they can play in getting more people active in their community.
 Providing opportunities for training and qualifications is therefore also key to our strategy.